Hitodama: Summary

-They are frequently confused with onibi and kitsunebi, but since hitodama are considered to be the "appearance of souls that have left the body and fly through the air," they are strictly speaking a different general idea.
+They are frequently confused with onibi and kitsunebi, but since hitodama are generally considered to be the "appearance of human souls that have left the body and fly through the air," they are strictly speaking a different general idea from these other atmospheric ghost lights.

-Concerning their shape and nature, there are common features throughout Japan, but some differences could also be seen depending on the area.
-They fly crawling along at an elevation that is not very high.
-They have a color that is blue, orange, or red, and also have a tail, but it can either be short or long.
-There are also a few that have been seen during daytime.
+Concerning their shape and nature, there are common features throughout Japan, but some differences can also be seen depending on the area.
+They generally fly crawling along at an elevation that is not very high.
+They have a color that is blue-white, orange, or red, and typically have a tail, which can be either short or long.
+There are also a few rare reports of them being seen during the daytime.

-In the Okinawa Prefecture, hitodama are called tamagai, and in Nakijin, they are said to appear before a child is born and in some areas are also said to be mysterious flames that drive off humans to death.
+In Okinawa Prefecture, hitodama are called tamagai.
+In Nakijin, they are said to appear before a child is born, whereas in other areas they are said to be mysterious flames that drive humans to their deaths.

-In Kawakami, Inba District, Chiba Prefecture, (now Yachimata), hitodama are called tamase, and are said to come out of the body 2 or 3 days after a human dies, and go toward temples or people they have a deep relation with.
-They are said to make a great sound in storm shutters and gardens, but that this sound can only be heard by those who have a deep relation with the spirit.
-Also, for those who have not seen a tamase by the time they are 28 years of age, a tamase would come towards them saying "let's meet, let's meet (aimashou, aimashou)" so even those who have not seen one when they are 28 years old will pretend to have seen one.
+In Kawakami, Inba District, Chiba Prefecture (now Yachimata), hitodama are called tamase.
+They are said to leave the body 2 or 3 days after a human dies and go toward temples or the homes of people with whom the deceased had a deep relationship.
+They are said to make a loud sound in storm shutters and gardens, but this sound can allegedly only be heard by those who had a close connection to the spirit.
+Additionally, folklore states that for those who have not seen a tamase by the time they are 28 years of age, a tamase will come towards them saying "let's meet, let's meet" (aimashō, aimashō); therefore, even those who have not seen one by age 28 will pretend to have seen one.

 Theories

+Various scientific and natural explanations have been proposed for the phenomenon.

-According to one theory, "since funerals before the war were burials, so it would be common for the phosphorus that come from the body to react to the rain water on rainy nights and produce light, and the meager knowledge about science from the masses produced the idea of hitodama."
+The 19th-century British folklorist Sabine Baring-Gould considered it plausible that the decomposition of corpses could generate phosphine (hydrogen phosphide), creating a blue light that floats over graves.
+A common theory in Japan states that "since funerals before the war were burials, it was common for phosphorus from the body to react with rainwater on rainy nights to produce light, and the meager scientific knowledge of the masses resulted in the idea of hitodama."
+However, phosphoric acid, which is abundant in human and animal bones, does not spontaneously combust.
+In contrast, phosphine is a colorless, flammable gas (with a decaying fish odor) that can ignite spontaneously when reacting with oxygen in the air at room temperature.

-Another possibility is that they come from fireflies, of which three species are common in Japan: Luciola cruciata (源氏 ホタル, Genji hotaru; meaning "Genji's firefly"), Luciola lateralis (平家 ホタル, Heike hotaru; meaning "firefly from Heike"), and Colophotia praeusta.
-All these snail-eating beetles and their larvae are famous for their ability to make special body parts glow (bioluminescence) and make them blink rhythmically.
-Every year at the Fusa-park in Tokyo the legendary feast Hotarugari (蛍狩り; meaning "firefly catching") is celebrated.
-They have also been thought to possibly be misrecognitions of shooting stars, animals that have luminous bryophytes attached to them, gasses that come from swamps, light bulbs, or visual hallucinations.
-There have also been some "artificial hitodama" created using combustible gasses (an experiment in 1976 by the Meiji University professor, Masao Yamana using methane gas).
+Other explanations include the misidentification of bioluminescent organisms (such as fireflies), meteors, animals with luminous moss attached to them, combustible gases from swamps, ball lightning, or optical illusions.